-Recently, steps have been taken to provide systematic review guidelines that move away from more traditional intervention-based terminology common in the clinical literature.
-These guidelines instead focus on terminology more applicable to the field of behavioural sciences (Appelbaum et al., 2018; K. Rogers & Seaborn, 2023; Topor & Pickering et al., 2023).
-There are, however, still significant hurdles regarding the assessment of quality and/or risk of bias of empirical studies that are synthesised within a systematic review in the quantitative behavioural sciences.
-Here and throughout, we broadly define the behavioural sciences as inclusive of, but not limited to, psychology $(\equiv$ fields), anthropology, behavioural economics, or sociology.
-Although the NIRO-SR tool aims to emphasise the importance of risk of bias and quality assessment, there is currently no established risk of bias or methodological quality assessment tool specifically for non-intervention studies in behavioural sciences.
-Researchers seeking to account for the potential impact of biases must adapt tools that were designed for intervention research, leading to a general lack of consistency in systematic review methodology (e.g., Nitschke et al., 2019).
-Some other available tools, which could potentially cater for non-intervention designs, are not disseminated among behavioural sciences and are published in clinical and medical journals (QuADS, Harrison et al., 2021; Mixed Methods Appraisal Tool, MMAT, Hong et al., 2018; QATSDD, Sirriyeh et al., 2012).
+Behavioural scientists Researchers seeking to account for the potential impact of biases must adapt tools that were designed for intervention research, leading to a general lack of consistency in systematic review methodology (e.g., Nitschke et al., 2019).
+Some other available tools, which could potentially cater for non-intervention designs, are not well-disseminated among behavioural sciences and are published in clinical and medical journals (QuADS, Harrison et al., 2021; Mixed Methods Appraisal Tool, MMAT, Hong et al., 2018; QATSDD, Sirriyeh et al., 2012).
 Numerous biases, as well as low methodological and reporting quality of individual studies, impede evidence synthesis and our ability to reliably assess the contributions of the literature to accumulated topic knowledge (Munafò et al., 2017).
 Systematic reviews can only be as good as their foundations.
-The output, or the conclusions, of a review should accurately reflect the input and take into account the quality of the individual study records that are synthesised, the overall biases that may exist in the published literature as a whole, and the beliefs and personal biases of the systematic review authors (Figure 1).
+The output, or the conclusions, of a review should accurately reflect the input and take into account the biases quality of the individual study records that are synthesised, the overall biases that may exist in the published literature as a whole, and the beliefs and personal biases of the systematic review authors (Figure 1).
 In other words: gold in, gold out.
-The focus of the current study is to find out what existing tools are available to guide the evaluation of the risk of bias and methodological quality within non-intervention, quantitative, individual studies for systematic reviews in behavioural sciences.
+Whilst Tthe focus of the current study is to find out what existing tools are available to guide the evaluation of the risk of bias and methodological quality within nonintervention, quantitative, individual studies for systematic reviews in behavioural sciencesHere we outline these three types of bias that contribute to the evidence within a systematic review; however biases at the level of the individual study is the focus of the current paper, and our goal is to.the focus of the current find out what existing tools are available to guide the evaluation of the risk of bias and methodological quality within non-intervention, quantitative, individual studies for systematic reviews in behavioural sciences